 (first posted 8/22/2012) There are two very good reasons why we’re having the third Kadett CC, when other cars have had none.
 First: this isn’t just any Kadett, but a Rallye 1900.
-And believe it or not, the Rallye 1900 was a very significant car historically; in fact I would call it a true revolutionary, for turning the automotive establishment on its head.
+And believe it or not, the Rallye 1900 was a very significant car historically; in fact I would call something of a revolutionary, for turning the European automotive establishment on its head.
 Second: I admit to having had an obsession with finding a Kadett in Eugene.
 The first Kadett CC was found in Austria, the second in the Midwest.
 But I never gave up hope, and suddenly this appeared in my neighborhood.
-The fact that it was a Rallye 1900 sealed the deal: its story of how it upset the automotive order of things (thanks undoubtedly to Bob Lutz) must be told.
+The fact that it was a Rallye 1900 sealed the deal: its story of how it upset the automotive order of things (thanks quite likely to Bob Lutz) must be told.

 A very brief recap: the Kadet was GM’s highly pragmatic small Opel, designed to do battle against the dominant VW Beetle.
 Our first Kadett chapter was titled “It Dethroned The VW”; which it certainly did in Europe.
 And in the US, sold by Buick dealers, it became the second best selling import.
 Not bad, for a tinny shit box, and I use that expression both as a pejorative and a compliment.
 The Kadett was one of those brutally honest and straight-forward cars, which generated the extremes of opinions, and never seemed to mind.
 A delicate flower it was not.